wtsi-hgi/cookie-monster/README.md

 ## Components
 ### Cookie storage
-At a minimum, a Cookie Monster installation uses a CookieJar to store Cookies.
-This is essentially a knowledge base that stores unstructured JSON data with a limited amount of metadata.
-Each Cookie in the jar holds an the identifier of the data object that the Cookie relates to ([beware of naming inconsistency](https://github.com/wtsi-hgi/cookie-monster/issues/16)).
+At a minimum, a Cookie Monster installation comprises of a CookieJar that can store Cookies.
+It is essentially a knowledge base that stores unstructured JSON data with a limited amount of metadata.
+Each Cookie in the jar holds an the identifier of the data object to which it releates ([beware of naming inconsistency](https://github.com/wtsi-hgi/cookie-monster/issues/16)).
-A Cookie may also contain a number of Enrichments, each of which holds information about the data object, along with details about where and when this information was attained.
+A Cookie may also contain a number of "enrichments", each of which holds information about the data object, along with details about where and when this information was attained.

 A CookieJar implementation (named `BiscuitTin`), which uses a CouchDB database, is supplied.
 It can be setup with: